 Like blogging, there are numerous platform options to choose from.
 Some of the most popular are:

 To help you decide on the most suitable platform for you, you can review the 10 Best Ecommerce Platforms.

 To help you get started, most of these platforms offer a free trial.
-However, when you’re ready to really start selling and growing your store, you’re generally looking at a fee from around $29 per month + costs of promoting your business.
+However, when you’re ready to really start selling and growing your store, you’re generally looking at a fee of around $29 per month + the costs of promoting your business.

 A popular selling model for online stores these days is dropshipping.
 This is where the seller doesn’t have to physically have the product they’re selling.
 So, when a customer purchases a product from your site, you will then buy it from a third party and send it directly to the customer.
 This way, you don’t have to physically handle the product, and the entire process can be online.

 Your earnings per item will vary greatly on your targeted profit margins and the price of the product you’re selling.
 While cheaper items will sell in larger quantities, big-ticket items will bring more profit per item sold.
 Generally, you can expect to make anywhere between $5 – $500+ per item sold.